eth-sri/Unqomp/README.md

 ### Paper Claims

 #### Q1: Code length
+Running [run_code_comp.py](run_code_comp.py) outputs the number of lines as shown in Table 1 of our publication.

-Links to the original Qiskit and Cirq implementations of all the examples can be found in [evaluation/code_complexity](code_complexity).
-Each file also contains the relevant parts of the Unqomp and original implementations, which we used to manually count the number of lines in each implementation.
+Links to the original Qiskit and Cirq implementations of all the examples can be found in [evluation/code_complexity/](evluation/code_complexity/).
+Each file also contains the relevant parts of the Unqomp and original implementations, which are used in [run_code_comp.py](run_code_comp.py).

 #### Q2: Efficiency

-Running [run_evaluation.py](run_evaluation.py) outputs the relative numbers of qubits and gates as shown in Table 2 of our publication.
+Running [run_evaluation.py](run_evaluation.py) outputs the relative numbers of qubits and gates when comparing Qiskit and Unqomp, as shown in Table 2 of our publication.
 To output the absolute values of qubits and gates as shown in Table 4 in the appendix, pass the argument `--absolute`.

-Running [plots.py](plots.py) creates the csv files used to generate the plots in Fig.9, in [evaluation/plot_values/](plot_values/).
+Running [plots.py](plots.py) creates the csv files used to generate the plots in Fig.9, in [evaluation/plot_values/](evaluation/plot_values/).
 As this requires a long run, by default only a few values are computed.
 To compute all values, pass the argument `--all`.
-The csv files already present in [evaluation/plot_values/](plot_values/) contain all expected values.
+The csv files already present in [evaluation/plot_values/](evaluation/plot_values/) contain all expected values.

+For the comparison to Quipper, we were not able to automate it fully.
+The examples are implemented in Quipper in [evaluation/quipper_examples/](evaluation/quipper_examples), and can be compiled and run using [Quipper](https://www.mathstat.dal.ca/~selinger/quipper/).
+To get the numbers shown in Table 5, we use the conversion from Quipper to Qiskit gate shown by running [evaluation/quipper_examples/conversion_values.py](evaluation/quipper_examples/conversion_values.py).
+Running [run_quipper_evaluation.py](run_quipper_evaluation.py) then outputs the absolute numbers of qubits and gates for the same examples, this time using Unqomp, as shown in Table 5 in the appendix.